 the uncanny web of David Cronenberg’s career

-SPIDER tells the story of Denis Cleg (Ralph Fiennes), a schizophrenic who has just been released from an institution and winds up at a halfway house of sorts, not far from where he grew up.
-Over the course of the film, his stay at the institution, his days in and around the halfway house, and his childhood are intercut in a narrative that resonates across several different periods and states of mind: The boy in Denis’s flashbacks to his family life is a seemingly normal child, which begs the question of whether he later experienced a psychic break or is simply imagining himself differently.
+Spider tells the story of Denis Cleg (Ralph Fiennes), a schizophrenic who has just been released from an institution and winds up at a halfway house of sorts, not far from where he grew up.
+Over the course of the flick, his stay at the institution, his days in and around the halfway house, and his childhood are intercut in a narrative that resonates across several different periods and states of mind: The boy in Denis’s flashbacks to his family life is a seemingly normal child, which begs the question of whether he later experienced a psychic break or is simply imagining himself differently.
 Then there’s the whole question of the events of his home life – what his father did to his mom, and what happened afterwards.
 The film is structured like a puzzle – which is echoed in its visual style as well.